xeex2/bkuka_kvp_command_interface/README.md

-# KUKA KVP Command ROS1 Package
+# KUKA KVP Command ROS2 Package

 ## Robot: KUKA Agilus R900-2

 ## Overview

-This ROS1 (Robot Operating System) package provides an interface for the KUKA Agilus R900-2 robot arm.
+This ROS2 (Robot Operating System) package provides an interface for the KUKA Agilus R900-2 robot arm.
 It enables users to programmatically control the arm, facilitating the development of complex automation scripts and programs within the ROS ecosystem.
 The package is based on the KVP (KUKA Variable Protocol) for communication with the robot controller.
 It was originally inspired by:
 - [kuka_kvp_hw_interface](https://github.com/itk-thrivaldi/kuka_kvp_hw_interface)
 - kvp protocol

 ## Features

-- ROS1 Interface of the KUKA Agilus R900-2 arm
+- ROS2 Interface of the KUKA Agilus R900-2 arm
-- Tested on ROS1 Noetic & Ubuntu 20.04
+- Tested on ROS2 Humble & Ubuntu 22.04
 - KVP protocol implementation for robot communication

 ## Prerequisites

-- ROS1 Noetic
+- ROS2 Humble
-- Ubuntu 20.04
+- Ubuntu 22.04
 - KUKA Agilus R900-2 robot arm and controller
 	- Tested on the KRC4 controller